-From traditional tapas to wildly expensive molecular gastronomy experiences and everything in between, Madrid has it all!
-Surprisingly, one of the things that our landlocked city does best is seafood.
+From rustic traditional tapas to avant-garde molecular gastronomy and everything in between, Madrid has it all when it comes to cuisine.
+But surprisingly, one of the things that our landlocked city does best is seafood.

 1. Ribeira Do Miño

 If there’s one thing you need to know about Spanish seafood, it’s that the Galicians almost always do it right.
 Hailing from the northwestern region of Galicia, these folks grow up with some of the best catches in the world—and don’t mess around when it comes to preparing them.

 Ribeira Do Miño is no exception.
 A humble-looking spot just off of Fuencarral, this Galician spot makes up for what it lacks in beauty with piles upon piles of incredible seafood.
 Order a platter of crab, shrimp and gooseneck barnacles stacked a foot high to share between friends, making for a labor-intensive but fun foodie adventure (get your lobster-crackers ready!).

 If working for your meal is not your thing, you can’t go wrong with the pulpo a la gallega (Galician-style octopus) and almejas a la marinera (baby clams in a succulent sauce).
 Finish off the meal with a flaming chalice of queimada, a traditional Galician coffee-based liquor that is lit on fire to burn off some of the alcohol.
 Seafood restaurants in Madrid don’t get much better than this!